 - when new washing machines, tumble dryers or dishwashers have been plumbed in

 Even if none of these apply to you, it is still worth checking.
 Look at the downpipes from roof guttering and see if any pipes are connected to them.
 If you suspect a misconnection, you can use vegetable dyes to trace where water is going.
-Click on this link to the Connect Right website – it will take you through the steps for doing a thorough check.
+Fine out more at the Water Wise website.

 There’s more you can do